-17 Fast growing firms have also been named "flyers", e.g., by Storey (1994), who also discerns "trundlers" (slow growth firms) and "failures" (exiting firms).
+&lt;sup>1 Fast growing firms have also been named "flyers," e.g., by Storey (1994), who also discerns "trundlers" (slow growth firms) and "failures" (exiting firms).

-Birch and Medoff (1994); Kirchhoff (1994); Storey (1994); Birch et al. (1995); Picot and Dupuy (1998); Autio et al. (2000); Schreyer (2000); Brüderl and Preisendörfer (2000), Davidsson and Delmar (2003, 2006); Delmar et al. 2003; Littunen and Tohmo (2003); Fritsch and Weyh (2006); Halabisky et al. (2006); Acs and Mueller (2008); Acs et al. (2008) and Deschryvere (2008).
+&lt;sup>2 Birch and Medoff (1994), Kirchhoff (1994), Storey (1994), Birch et al. (1995), Picot and Dupuy (1998), Autio et al. (2000), Schreyer (2000), Brüderl and Preisendörfer (2000), Davidsson and Delmar (2003, 2006), Delmar et al. (2003), Littunen and Tohmo (2003), Fritsch and Weyh (2006), Halabisky et al. (2006), Acs and Mueller (2008), Acs et al. (2008), and Deschryvere (2008).
 Storey (1994) reports findings from 14 early studies investigating the employment contribution of rapidly growing firms.
 Henrekson and Johansson (2008) count them as one study.
-Schreyer (2000) presents seven studies on high-growth firms and employment, which we treat separately.
+Schreyer (2000) presents seven studies on HGFs and employment, which we treat separately.
 One of the studies in Schreyer (2000) concerns Sweden.
-As that study, Davidsson and Delmar (2003, 2006), and Delmar et al. (2003) are based on the same Swedish data set and since they draw similar conclusions, we treat them as one study.
-In total our survey therefore encompasses 20 studies.

-and regions.
-Two alternative definitions of HGFs are used.19 The lack of suitable data, the cost of carrying out such studies, and the relatively recent interest in these questions may explain the dearth of research on this topic.
+That and method; they use different metrics for growth, investigate firms in different industries, of different ages, in different time periods and cover different countries and regions.
+Two alternative definitions of HGFs are used.
+The lack of suitable data, the cost of carrying out such studies, and the relatively recent interest in these questions may explain the dearth of research on this topic.

-Job contribution can be measured in terms of gross or net jobs (see, e.g., Davis and Haltiwanger 1999 for a discussion).
+Job contribution can be measured in terms of gross or net jobs (see, e.g., Davis and Haltiwanger (1999) for a discussion).
 All the aforementioned studies report net job creation.
 The job contribution of HGFs is compared to the job contribution of non-HGFs in the investigated population or related to total employment growth, total unemployment or other aggregates.
 Moreover, firms can grow organically (i.e., through new appointments) or through acquired growth (i.e., growth through acquisitions and/or mergers), where organic growth is supposed to have a larger effect on net employment.
 However, with few exceptions lack of appropriate data make it difficult or impossible to separate the two.
 Some studies, therefore, focus exclusively on single establishment firms, since there is reason to believe that they mostly grow organically.

-All of the studies are concerned with what Fritsch and Mueller (2004) denote "direct effects", when analyzing the employment effect from new entry.
+All of the studies are concerned with what Fritsch and Mueller (2004) denote "direct effects," when analyzing the employment effect from new entry.
 They argue that employment initially increases due to the direct effect on employment from entering firms, but after some time begins to decline as firms with inferior productivity exit.
 In the long run, employment is increased due to positive supply-side effects.
 See Fritsch (2008) for a summary of the empirical evidence and a discussion.